hyperledger/besu-docs/docs/HowTo/Get-Started/Build-from-source.md

 # Build from Source

-If you want to use the latest development version of Hyperledger Besu, or from a specific commit, then you can build from source.
+If you want to use the latest development version of Hyperledger Besu or a specific commit, then you can build from source.
 Otherwise use the [binary] or [Docker image] for more stable versions.